ademolaajibade/wellness-checkin/README.md

 # Wellness Check-In

-A personal daily wellness PWA built for just my sister, she recently did a surgery and she's in her recovering stage.
+A personal daily wellness PWA built for just my sister. she recently did a surgery and she is in her recovery stage.
 Every morning she receives a push notification, opens the app, hears her brother's voice(which is me guys🤩), answers 3 questions by tapping buttons, and hears a farewell message.
 No login friction.
 No App Store — just a link she adds to her home screen.

 ## Users